dartmouth-cs98/dartmouth-cs98.github.io/slides/00_welcome/index_slides.md

 .medium.fancy[![](img/shield.gif)]

-* hack-a-thing to get us warmed up
+* hack-a-things to get us warmed up
 * then milestones to guide us
 * github to keep us on track